gvwilson/snailz/README.md

-The package also generates a set of snails (referred to as "specimens"), each of which has a genome represented as a single string of ACGT bases, a body mass, and the grid coordinates where it was collected.
+The package also generates a set of snails (referred to as "specimens"), each of which has a genome represented as a single string of ACGT bases, a body mass, the grid coordinates where it was collected, and a collection date.
 Individual genomes are created by mutating a reference genome at several randomly-selected loci.
 One combination of locus and single-nucleotide polymorphism are considered "significant": if a snail has that mutation at that locus *and* is collected from a polluted sample site,